Saicharankalyanam/Document-Aware-Chatbot-using-Groq-AI/README.md

  - Chunk text for context-aware understanding

- -Embed document content using Sentence Transformers
+ - Embed document content using Sentence Transformers

- -Store and retrieve embeddings using Chroma VectorDB
+ - Store and retrieve embeddings using Chroma VectorDB

- -Use Groq's LLaMA-3.3-70B-Versatile for ultra-fast inference
+ - Use Groq's LLaMA-3.3-70B-Versatile for ultra-fast inference

- -Multi-turn conversations with memory retention
+ - Multi-turn conversations with memory retention

- -Cites source documents for transparency
+ - Cites source documents for transparency

- -Handles ambiguous or unrelated queries gracefully
+ - Handles ambiguous or unrelated queries gracefully

 ---